 What: A new, curated, monthly Fall and Spring series of feature-length and short documentaries hosted by The Documentary Center at the George Washington University (GW).
 Each screening will be followed by a post-screening Q&A with a noted author, scholar, film critic, film director, or documentary forward-thinker

 When: Screenings are held the second Thursday of every month from 7:00 – 9:30 p.m.

 Where: Marvin Center Amphitheater on GW’s campus, 800 21st Street, NW, at the corner of 21st and H Streets, 3rd floor.
 The GW campus is easily accessible via the Foggy Bottom/GWU Metro.
 Parking is available in the Marvin Center garage.

-STAY TUNED FOR MORE INFO ABOUT OUR FALL 2017 LINEUP OF FILM SCREENINGS AND SPECIAL GUESTS
+STAY TUNED FOR MORE INFO ABOUT FUTURE FILM SCREENINGS AND SPECIAL GUESTS

 Capturing the Friedmans (Topic: Evidence)

 While preparing a documentary about children's birthday party entertainers, filmmaker Andrew Jarecki learned that one of his subjects, professional clown David Friedman, was the son and brother of two men who had been convicted of child sexual abuse in a high-profile 1980s criminal trial.